 3. Command Location: The person in-charge being hands-on or physically too close to the action to see the big picture.

-4. Inexperience: Personnel lacking training and/or experience to understand the meaning of the clues indicating an impending flashover.
+4. Inexperience: Personnel lacking training and/or experience to understand the meaning of the clues indicating an impending flashover or unforeseen change in the situation.

-5. Complacency: Lowering of vigilance on the assumption the fire is routine and predictable.
+5. Complacency: Lowering of vigilance on the assumption the situation is routine and predictable.

-6. Bravado: Blatantly ignoring the signs of danger and commencing with high-risk activities in spite of the presence of information indicating firefighters should not enter the structure.
+6. Bravado: Blatantly ignoring the signs of danger and commencing with high-risk activities in spite of the presence of information indicating that all personnel should stay out of the situation as it has escalated beyond control.

-7. Unrealistic Expectations: Believing personnel are able to accomplish tasks faster and more efficiently than is realistic – failing to give consideration to quantity and quality of the crews.
+7. Unrealistic Expectations: Believing personnel are able to accomplish tasks faster and more efficiently than is realistic – failing to give consideration to quantity and quality of the crews involved in the emergency.
 Not all crews are created equal!

-Ask hard questions: Most fire departments are vulnerable to have things go bad at an incident scene.
+Ask hard questions: Most emergency scenes, of any nature, are vulnerable to having things go bad at an incident scene.
 A video that captures the events as they unfold creates an opportunity for members to ask each other hard questions about how the event degraded and how situational awareness was impacted.

-Share experiences: Truth be told, many experienced first responders have been on scenes where it has been challenging to maintain strong (accurate) situational awareness and an event deteriorated into a near-miss or a casualty event.
+Share experiences: Truth be told, many experienced first responders, managers and supervisors, have been on scenes where it has been challenging to maintain strong (accurate) situational awareness and an event deteriorated into a near-miss or a casualty event.
 Share the lessons of what happened.

 Fix problems, not blame: It’s easy to blame others when things go wrong but it solves nothing.
 It is not likely that the person you are blaming did anything wrong ON PURPOSE.
 So, instead, ask how the problems can be fixed and create a plan to become a better organization.

 1. Watch a video where an event degrades.
 Stop the video periodically and have discussions about what is happening.
-If the situational awareness of the responders has been impacted, ask why and offer ideas for how to prevent it.
+If the situational awareness has been impacted, ask why and offer ideas for how to prevent it.

 2. Discuss an incident you responded to where things deteriorated.
 How quickly did it happen?
 Where there clues and cues things were going bad?
-Did responders see the clues and cues?
+Did the people involved see the clues and cues?
 Did they understand what they were seeing?

 3. Discuss the seven thieves of situational awareness contained in this article and share examples of how this could happen at one of your emergency scenes.
 Share ideas for how to prevent the erosion of situational awareness.